 From Music City—Nashville, Tennessee—Holly began her artistic journey at age six, singing with Musical Motions, a Nashville-based show choir, while also studying classical violin at the Blair School of Music and participating in dance and choir at Thurman Francis Arts Academy.
 She earned a Bachelor of Music in Vocal Performance with a minor in Violin Performance from the University of Memphis, studying voice with Kyle Ferrill and Paulina Villarreal and violin with Marvin Arendt.

-Holly completed her Master of Music in Opera at the Cincinnati College-Conservatory of Music under the mentorship of Amy Johnson and completed one year of the Artist Diploma program at CCM before relocating to New York City.
+Holly completed her Master of Music in Opera at the Cincinnati College-Conservatory of Music under the mentorship of Amy Johnson and completed one year of the Artist Diploma program at CCM before relocating to New York City May 2025.
 In July 2023, she earned her Level I certification in YogaVoice®.